dgomes/homeGW/README.md

 ## Bill of Materials (BOM)

-- Arduino (any kind of Arduino will do)
+- Arduino (any kind of Arduino will do, including esp8266)
 - RF 433Mhz Receiver (I recommend a superheterodyne)
 - Breadboard + wires (optianaly a perfboard and soldering iron)
 - Antenna (17,4 cm of straigh wire)